Classification of Incidents, and Incident Reporting

 UNDER NO CIRCUMSTANCES MUST A RECALL/WITHDRAWAL BE INITIATED WITHOUT THE FACTORY MANAGER AND COMPANY QUALITY ASSURANCE APPROVAL.

-A Quality Incident is a Quality non-conformance that may endanger consumer health and/corporate or brand reputation
+A Quality Incident is a Quality non-conformance that may endanger consumer health and/or corporate or brand reputation

 Category A